 Admittedly, it seems easier said than done.
 After all, home loans are worth hundreds of thousands or even millions of dollars, and taking that financial load off your shoulders would require heavy lifting.

-There are proven strategies to achieve mortgage freedom; the key is to determine whether the advantages outweigh the potential drawbacks and if they align with your financial goals and situation.
+There are proven strategies to achieve mortgage freedom.
+The key is to determine whether the advantages outweigh the potential drawbacks and if they align with your financial goals and situation.

 1. Review your home loan regularly